International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/ApprovalScheme/approval_scheme_for_evaluators.md

 In the interest of competition, the long-term objective is to have more than one active, approved evaluation facility per area of application, so that component developers and participants can exercise their contractual freedom in this respect.

 ## Benefits of Approval as an IDS Evaluation Facility
-In order to carry out an IDS certification, the applicant requires an evaluation facility that performs the evaluation of the participant or component to be certified.
+In order to carry out an IDS certification, the applicant requires an evaluation facility that performs the evaluation of the operational environment or component to be certified.
 The evaluation facility is selected by the applicant and commissioned (generally at the applicant's expense).
 An evaluation facility can only carry out evaluations within the IDS certification scheme if it has been approved as an expert body by the IDS certification body.

 Approved evaluation facilities play an active role in strengthening the security and interoperability of the International Data Spaces and are the only companies entitled to carry out evaluations within the certification scheme.

-By subjecting the trustworthiness and competence of the IDS evaluation facilities to an initial check and subsequent continuous monitoring, the validity and worth of the certificates issued within the IDS for participants and components is ensured.
+By subjecting the trustworthiness and competence of the IDS evaluation facilities to an initial check and subsequent continuous monitoring, the validity and worth of the certificates issued within the IDS for operational environments and components is ensured.

 ## Areas of Application
-The IDS approval scheme covers the areas of participant evaluation and component evaluation.
+The IDS approval scheme covers the areas of operational environment evaluation and component evaluation.

-The participant evaluations to be performed for the International Data Spaces serve the purpose of proving the trustworthiness of participating organizations by evaluating their fulfillment of a set of technical as well as procedural requirements documented in the corresponding criteria catalog.
+The operational environment evaluations to be performed for the International Data Spaces serve the purpose of proving the trustworthiness of participating organizations by evaluating their fulfillment of a set of technical as well as procedural requirements documented in the corresponding criteria catalog.
-For the participant, the certificate is the most essential prerequisite for gaining access to International Data Spaces.
+For the operational environment, the certificate is the most essential prerequisite for gaining access to International Data Spaces.

 The component evaluations to be performed for the International Data Spaces serve the purpose of proving the trustworthiness of developed components by evaluating their fulfillment of a set of functional and security requirements documented in the corresponding criteria catalog.
 The certificate is the most essential access requirement for the use of a specific component implementation in the International Data Spaces.